naurisgrinbergs0/RTU-DITF-guide-/README.md

   2.3.
 You can see the required packages (in terminal) after pressing "Search" button in the webpage.

 ## Starting the server
-The server can be started by just opening terminal and typing `npm server.js` (considering the control of the terminal is inside the root of the project)
+The server can be started by just opening terminal and typing `node server.js` (considering the control of the terminal is inside the root of the project)

 ## Visiting the page
 When the webserver is running, the page can be visited by typing in the browser `localhost:3000/page`